rp42dev/MS-4-Django-Full-Stack-Project/project_files/TESTING.md

   ```

 - Status form was not validating\
-solution was to add folowing to the form [source](https://stackoverflow.com/questions/28551146/django-form-returns-is-valid-false-and-no-errors)
+solution was to add following to the form [source](https://stackoverflow.com/questions/28551146/django-form-returns-is-valid-false-and-no-errors)
   ```python
   data=request.POST or None
   ```